BTO social media policy

 - Do not post images of people holding birds inappropriately

-We reserve the right to remove anything which breaches the above or the standard terms and conditions of any social media platform, or for any other reason at our discretion.
-We reserve the right to delete content which doesn't follow this guidance and repeat offenders may be banned from visiting our pages.
+We reserve the right to remove anything which breaches the above or the standard terms and conditions of any social media or online event platform, or for any other reason at our discretion.
+We reserve the right to delete content which doesn't follow this guidance and repeat offenders may be banned from visiting our pages or joining future online events.
 Where there are links to third party websites or resources, whether posted by us or a third party, you access these at your sole discretion and at your own risk.
 Our comments or messages are not intended to provide any professional advice and shall not be deemed to constitute the offer or provision of professional advice in any way.

 We reserve the right to amend these rules of conduct at any time without prior notice.
-We welcome you to our social media pages and hope you will enjoy this space with us.
+We welcome you to our social media pages and online events and hope you will enjoy this space with us.